Aman9795/Board_game-Machine-learning-model-master/README.md

-# Board-game-predictor-Machine-learning-model.
+# Board_game-Machine-learning-model.
-Its a model predictor for the board game , based on data set from kaggle , includes feature engineering and and use that information to train a Linear Regression Model and a Random Force Regressor to make predictions
+Its a model predictor for the board game , based on data set, featuring engineering and uses that info to train a LR Model and a Random Forest Regressor to make predictions